eclipse-hono/hono/site/content/community/get-in-touch.md

 Wanna tell us what you think about Eclipse Hono&trade;?
 What we can improve?
 Which feature is missing?
 Or just discuss architectural issues?
 <!--more-->

+## Ask a Question

+We would be delighted to answer your questions regarding the usage of Hono on [StackOverflow](https://stackoverflow.com/).
+Make sure to add the *eclipse-hono* tag to your question so that we can easily find (and answer) it.

 ## Report an Issue

 The easiest way to tell us about a problem you experience with Hono is by [opening an issue on our GitHub page](https://github.com/eclipse/hono/issues).